A successful landscape contractor once said, “No one ever went out of business because they didn’t know enough about plants.”

 While this might be an exaggeration, most people would agree that a little business knowledge can go a long way.
-Information is valuable.
-One piece of new knowledge can drastically change your future.
+Information is valuable, and one piece of new knowledge can drastically change your future.
 If you find yourself working hard and not making enough money, you might want to learn more about the business end of the job.

 Here at Rutgers, we have several one-day classes taught by successful people in the landscaping industry.
 These are people who understand the real life challenges faced by people in the landscaping business.
 Come to a class, ask a few questions, and learn how to overcome many common problems.

 Common Sense Business and Pricing Strategies for Landscape Contractors, December 21

 Mark Borst and Chris James are two of North Jersey’s most successful landscape contractors.
 In this class they’ll explain how they did it and what you need to do.